523_scroll_saw_classes.jpg

 with Kirk Kapp

-Saturday, February 22, 1:30 PM - 4:30 PM
+Friday, October 17, 1 PM - 4:30 PM

 This class can teach someone new to the lathe how to make a bowl and can help an intermediate student refine their skills.
 Topics that will be covered in class: proper tool rest set up, proper approach and angle for efficient cutting, differences between the three different cutters (rougher, finisher and detail), scraping, shear cutting and sharpening.
-Students will practice the cuts appropriate for shaping and smoothing the inside and outside using traditional tools or carbide tools.
+Students will practice the cuts appropriate for shaping and smoothing the inside and outside using traditional tools.
 Students will turn a bowl in this class.
 At the end of the class students should be able to turn a bowl on their own.
 Students are encouraged, although not required, to bring their own tools for an easier transition of skills from class to your own shop.

 $90.00